pgobeil-b/wolf3d/README.md

 C implementation of raycasting from wolfenstein

 Try: make && ./wolf3d doom

-or: make &&b ./wolf3d mario
+or: make && ./wolf3d mario

 Will soon have a make feature to safely use your own labyrinths, the current implementation is a bit shakey